randychrisrealtime/RCRT-Linux-Preempt-RT-Patch/README.md

 #### Patch instructions
   *Open a shell.
-Before you start, it's recommended that you install some recommended support for building modules against custom kernels.
+Before you start, it's recommended that you install some support for building modules against custom kernels.
 To do so, run this command.
 ```bash
 sudo apt-get install --no-install recommends dkms
 ```